-A comforting and delicious egg flower soup made of eggs in a savory broth.
-This quick and easy egg drop soup recipe is ready in 10-minutes!
-Made with minimal ingredients, better-than-takeout and family-friendly!
+A warm and comforting egg flower soup with silky eggs in a savory broth.
+This quick and easy egg drop soup recipe uses simple ingredients and is ready in 10 minutes.
+Perfect as a family-friendly starter for busy weeknights, it's also cheaper and better than takeout.

 Jump to: